westonkelliher/GodotDemos/README.md

 with a higher number.
 (Your weights will be normalized so don't worry about using large numbers or small numbers.
 If you liked A twice as much as B, give A a weight twice as large as B.)

+If you have any thoughts or comments, please include that as well.
+Thanks!